 Heidi Rose – Operations Manager – Central England

-What we did: We were giving our second Master class presentation to High Street Traders in Bedford, where one delegate from the local Oxfam shop was so inspired she recommend Made You Look to her area Manager.
+What we did: We were giving our second Visual Merchandising Training presentation to High Street Traders in Bedford, where one delegate from the local Oxfam shop was so inspired she recommend Made You Look! to her area Manager.
 “Extremely interesting and beneficial” she said.

 Following this he arranged a Presentation for his staff members and was so delighted with the results and improved displays following this presentation that he recommended us to his colleagues who then booked another seven workshops with us.

-Our training focussed on looking with fresh eyes at what they had already – recycling donations, broken or unsalable items for use as props to enhance their worthy cause.
+Our training courses focussed on working with what they had already.
+Inspiring them to look at different ways to upcycle broken or unsalable donations and how to use them as props to enhance their worthy cause.

 “I would recommend talking to these ladies if you want to improve your business image and increase sales.
 No matter what size you are from a small independent retailer to a large multiple they can help you.
 Just take a look at their website, you will not be disappointed.
 Thank you Helen & Janet”